purpleclay/gitz/docs/git/log.md

 ## View the log from a point in time

-The `WithRef` option provides a starting point other than HEAD (_most recent commit_) when retrieving the log history.
+When retrieving the log history, the `WithRef` option provides a starting point other than HEAD (_most recent commit_).
 A reference can be a `Commit Hash`, `Branch Name`, or `Tag`.
 Output from this option will be a shorter, fine-tuned log.

 ```{ .go .select linenums="1" }
 package main